 Farred edited Rethinking CLR James (London: Blackwell Publishers, 1996) a collection of essays on the Caribbean intellectual written by major scholars in the field of history, literary criticism and cultural studies.
 He co-edited Violence In/And the Great Lakes: The Thought of VY Mudimbe and Beyond (Pietermaritzburg: South Africa, University of Kwazulu-Natal Press, 2013).

-He is editor of the series Untimley Intervention (University of Minnesota Press).
+He is editor of the series Thinking Theory (University of Minnesota Press).

 He has edited journal special issues on post-apartheid South Africa, Frantz Fanon, Stuart Hall, Argentine politics, African philosophy and co-edited two journal issues on James Baldwin, one on Martin Heidegger’s notion of dwelling, and a collection of essays Derrida In/And Africa (Rowman & Littlefield, 2019).

 English and Afrikaans